anon-blue/anon.blue/README.txt

                                                     taiyuan university

                                                                       sadggood m
-oring, hope you have a pleasent day!   yone in Haidian distroict, beijing?
+oring, hope you have a pleasent day!                              beijing?